Bruton Memorial Library: Current Offerings

 Bruton Memorial Library offers programs for children, young adults, and adults.
 Children’s programs include Crafternoon: a biweekly arts and crafts project, Pre-K story time, and reading with a trained therapy dog.
 Young adult programs include a monthly book talk.
 Adult programs include Craft Night Out: a biweekly arts and crafts project, weekly Mahjong class, two book clubs and a monthly Master Gardener class.

 Bruton Memorial Library offers free access to multiple databases, such as JSTOR, Ancestry, Auto Repair Source, and MyHeritage.
 It also offers free access to tutoring websites like Lynda.com, Tutor.com, and Mango Languages.

 Access to e-books, e-magazines, e-audiobooks, and movie streaming is provided free through the library and runs on the following platforms: Overdrive, Libby, Hoopla, myON, axis360, RBDigital, Tumblebooks, and Flipster.

 Free computer access is also provided through the library.
-Printing in black and white costs $.02 per page.
-Color printing is not available.
+Printing in black and white costs $.05 per page.
+Color printing costs $.10 per page.
 A one-day guest pass can be provided to out-of-county visitors who wish to use the computer upon showing their photo ID.
 Library cards are free for Hillsborough County residents with photo ID.
 If the photo ID does not have a Hillsborough County address on it, a piece of mail that shows the Hillsborough County address must be shown.

 Study rooms are available on a first-come-first served basis.
 Meeting room reservations can be made for non-profit groups upon the receipt and approval of the meeting room application available on the City of Plant City Website.